Download the Simple Guide to Freemasonry

 Masonry is the world’s first and largest fraternal organization.
 It is guided by the enduring belief that each man has a responsibility to make the world a better place.
 For 300 years, Freemasonry has enhanced and strengthened the character of individual men by providing opportunities for fellowship, charity, and the search for truth – within ourselves and the larger world.

-OUR 2025 LODGE LEADERSHIP
+OUR 2026 LODGE LEADERSHIP

-Junior Warden – Ramon C. Nevalasca
+Senior Warden – Ramon Rexie C. Nevalasca

-Treasurer – Rodny B. Suspeñe, PM, HA
+Treasurer – Thomas C. Chavez, PM, HA

 Secretary – Dennis Rey T. Duey